voxic/ha-editor/README.md

 ### Installing

-Make shure that you can run node and npm.
+Make sure that you can run node and npm.

 Clone this repo.